 - Complete an authorized Certification Training Program (CTP) (for multi-engine rating ATP certificate.
 A CTP is not necessary for the single-engine rating.)

-- Pass the ATP knowledge and practical test
+- Pass the ATP written requirements with a knowledge and practical test

 - Meet flight minimums:

 - Military pilots: 750 hours total with 200 hours cross-country

 - Graduates of approved 4-year programs: 1000 hours total with 200 hours cross-country (with at least 60 credit hours) or 1250 hours total with 200 hours cross-country (with 30-59 credit hours)

 - Graduates of approved 2-year programs: 1250 hours total with 200 hours cross-country (with 30+ credit hours)

 - Other pilots: 1500 hours total with 200 hours cross-country

 Although you will get some of your required flight time during your training program, you will still need to build up the rest of your necessary hours to meet ATP requirements.
 Many pilots find that the best way to get hours fast is by attending an approved Part 141 flight school’s associate’s or bachelor’s degree program and then being a flight instructor.
 This tactic could help you hit your hours quota in 18-24 months.

 If your program qualifies, remember that you have the option of getting your restricted ATP certification so that you can land a co-pilot position and start building the remaining hours that way as well.